11KAlYAN11/yaml_Json_demo2/README.md

 # yaml_demo2

 Note: Here we are adding to render data from both data.yaml : data.json & _config.json : _config.yaml.
 As of now both files is there in _data & _config folder but As json files placed first in the folder so it will be rendered first.
+This _plugings folder also added while makeing _congfig.yaml to _config.json because .json natively not supported by jekyll so we haved added plugin in _plugins.

 Let me explain how the layout system works: